 Bronchiolitis is a common lung infection in young children and infants.
-It causes inflammation and congestion in the small airways (bronchioles) of the lung.
+It causes swelling and irritation and a buildup of mucus in the small airways of the lung.
+These small airways are called bronchioles.
 Bronchiolitis is almost always caused by a virus.
-Typically, the peak time for bronchiolitis is during the winter months.

 Most children get better with care at home.
-A small percentage of children require hospitalization.
+A small number of children need a stay in the hospital.

-For the first few days, the signs and symptoms of bronchiolitis are similar to those of a cold:
+For the first few days, the symptoms of bronchiolitis are much like a cold:

-Many infants also have an ear infection (otitis media).
+Many infants with bronchiolitis also have an ear infection called otitis media.

 When to see a doctor

 If symptoms become serious, call your child's health care provider.
 This is especially important if your child is younger than 12 weeks old or has other risk factors for bronchiolitis — for example, being born too early, also called premature, or having a heart condition.